 At Laser and Skin Care Medspa our mission is to help you live a healthier life.
 We routinely review the products you use and can advise you as to whether or not these are going to perform as you expect or if you are best to eliminate them from your body care routine.

 Dr. Bakken and her staff at Laser and Skin Care Medspa pay close attention to the products available in the clinic, focusing on product lines that offer you healthy skin care choices free of these problematic chemicals.
-We are proud to offer Jane Iredale Makeup Line, DCL Systems for acne and anti-aging, the ZO Skin care line, Alyria, Aquafolia and Physiodermie.
+We are proud to offer Jane Iredale Makeup Line, the ZO Skin care line and Alyria.

 You are welcome to check out these product lines on the companies’ websites listed below or ask us about these or other skin care products by leaving a comment here or phoning us – all our staff are product-savvy!